 Does teacher talking time matter?

 The Communicative era has, for both the right and the wrong reasons, promoted the teacher to the role of “facilitator of learning.”
-This new (?) role has, in turn, given prominence to the concept of “learner centeredness”, which, perhaps ironically, has the potential to both enhance and hinder classroom language learning, depending on how it is interpreted or misinterpreted by teachers and teacher educators.
+This new (?) role has, in turn, given more prominence to the concept of “learner centeredness”, which, perhaps ironically, has the potential to both enhance and hinder language learning, depending on how it is interpreted or misinterpreted by teachers and teacher educators.

-Now, what does that have to do with teacher talking time?
+But what does that have to do with teacher talking time?

 Well, right and wrong.
 There’s more to teacher talking time than meets the eye.

-True, there are teachers who actually do speak too much in class, but I believe we ought to help teachers look critically at their own verbal behavior as a whole, rather than keep our observations confined to the realm of teacher talking time.
-In other words, I believe we ought to break down the concept of “teacher talk” into smaller, more meaningful conceptual chunks, and look at the teacher’s verbal behavior in its entirety, namely:
+True, there are teachers who actually do speak too much (and unnecessarily) in class, but I believe we ought to help teachers look critically at their own verbal behavior as a whole, rather than keep our observations confined to the realm of teacher talking time.
+In other words, we ought to break down the concept of “teacher talk” into smaller, more meaningful conceptual chunks, and look at the teacher’s verbal behavior in its entirety, namely:

 1. Wait time